Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Introduction

+Blazars are extragalactic sources of intense luminosity, with energy outputs ranging from \(10^{41}\) to \(10^{47}\) ergs s\(^{-1}\) \citep{Blandford2019}, whose relativistic jets are oriented close to the observer’s line of sight \citep{Ulrich1997}.
+This geometric alignment results in strong Doppler boosting, which amplifies the observed emission and produces rapid variability across the electromagnetic (EM) spectrum.
+Their radiation is predominantly non-thermal and arises from two main mechanisms: synchrotron emission, which dominates the radio-to-optical range, and inverse Compton scattering, responsible for X-ray and gamma-ray photons \citep{Padovani2012}.Their pronounced variability over a wide range of timescales makes them particularly suitable for this study, where they serve as test cases to assess the potential of sonification both as an analytical tool and as a medium for science communication.

+The variability observed at different wavelengths reflects physical changes in distinct regions of the jet — for instance, fluctuations in magnetic field strength, particle acceleration, or shock propagation — leading to complex temporal structures that can range from minutes to years.
+Because these variations encode valuable information about the underlying astrophysical processes, blazars represent ideal candidates for data sonification.
+Transforming their multi-band light curves into sound provides an alternative perceptual channel for detecting periodicities, correlations, or transient events that might be less evident through visual inspection alone.

-With this background, in Section~\ref{datagetting} we show the way to obtain the multifrequency data (radio, optical, X-ray, and \(\gamma\)-ray).
+With this background, in Section~\ref{datagetting} we describe how we obtained the multifrequency data (radio, optical, X-ray, and \(\gamma\)-ray).
 Section~\ref{sonification} shows the sonification procedure: pre-production, production, and post-production.
 The discussion is shown in Section~\ref{discussion} with which we conclude our study.